Contra Costa Community College District Student Services Procedure 3027

 The Governing Board has the sole authority to expel a student.
 If the College President determines that a student should be expelled, he or she shall send the recommendation through the Chancellor to the Governing Board.

-1. The hearing shall be closed to protect the privacy and confidentiality of everyone involved, unless (a) the accused student requests an open hearing, in writing, within 48 hours of being notified of the hearing, and (b) it is determined that holding the hearing in open session would not lead to the giving out of information concerning students which would be in violation of state or federal law regarding the privacy of student records.
+1. The hearing shall be closed to protect the privacy and confidentially of everyone involved, unless (a) the accused student requests an open hearing, in writing, within 48 hours of being notified of the hearing, and (b) it is determined that holding the hearing in open session would not lead to the giving out of information concerning students which would be in violation of state or federal law regarding the privacy of student records.

 2. A closed hearing will be closed to everyone except the following: